Amended and Restated Charter of the Audit Committee

 E. Thomas Corcoran

 E. Thomas Corcoran, Director.
-Mr. Corcoran has been a Director since May 2008.
+Mr. Corcoran has been a director since May 2008.
 Mr. Corcoran also serves as Chairman of the Audit Committee.
-Mr. Corcoran joined Fort Dodge Animal Health, a division of Wyeth, Inc. in 1985.
+Mr. Corcoran joined Fort Dodge Animal Health, a division of Wyeth, Inc., as its President in 1985.
 Wyeth was a research based corporation with businesses focused on human health and animal health.
 Mr. Corcoran served on the Management, the Operations, the Legal, and the Human Resources and Benefits committees of Wyeth until his retirement in March 2008.
 Mr. Corcoran also served as the Chairman of the Animal Health Institute, an industry organization advocating for animal health issues, including efficient and effective FDA, USDA and EPA regulatory and approval processes.
-Mr. Corcoran serves on the Board of Directors of Putney, Inc. and the Board of Trustees of the University of South Alabama.
-Mr. Corcoran is also the recipient of the Animal Pharm Lifetime Achievement Award, the Banfield Industry Leadership Award, the Lifetime Achievement Award from the American Veterinary Distributors Association and the Industry Leadership Award from the Kansas City Animal Health Corridor.
-Mr. Corcoran is the recipient of the Distinguished Alumni Award from the University of South Alabama.
+Mr. Corcoran serves on the Board of Trustees of the University of South Alabama.
+Mr. Corcoran is a recipient of the Animal Pharm Lifetime Achievement Award, the Banfield Industry Leadership Award, the Lifetime Achievement Award from the American Veterinary Distributors Association and the Industry Leadership Award from the Kansas City Animal Health Corridor.
+Mr. Corcoran is a recipient of the Distinguished Alumni Award from the University of South Alabama.
 Mr. Corcoran is qualified to serve on our Board of Directors due to his extensive experience and executive leadership in the animal health industry.

 Sam Gejdenson, Director.
-Mr. Gejdenson has been a Director since January 2004.
-Mr. Gejdenson also serves as a member of the Audit Committee and as Chairman of Compensation Committee.
+Mr. Gejdenson has been a director of Phibro since January 2004 and is a member of our Audit Committee and our Compensation Committee.
+Mr. Gejdenson is the Chairman of our Compensation Committee.
 Since 2001, Mr. Gejdenson has been involved in international trade through his own company, Sam Gejdenson International, where he has worked with various multi-national clients on projects in Europe, Asia and Africa.
-Mr. Gejdenson also presently serves on the Board of the National Democratic Institute and as a Commissioner on the U.S. Commission for International Religious Freedom.
-From 1981 to 2001, Sam Gejdenson served eastern Connecticut as a Congressman in the U.S. House of Representatives where he was the senior Democrat on the House International Relations Committee.
+Mr. Gejdenson presently serves on the Board of the National Democratic Institute and was formerly a Commissioner on the U.S. Commission for International Religious Freedom.
+From 1981 to 2001, Mr. Gejdenson served eastern Connecticut as a Congressman in the U.S. House of Representatives where he was the senior Democrat on the House International Relations Committee.
 In 1974, he was elected to the Connecticut House of Representatives, serving two terms.
 He received an A.S. degree from Mitchell College in New London, Connecticut in 1968 and a B.A. from the University of Connecticut in Storrs, Connecticut in 1970.
 Mr. Gejdenson is qualified to serve on our Board of Directors due to his understanding of our business from his service on our Board and his extensive knowledge of global business and governments around the world.

 Carol A. Wrenn